darioTecchia/uni-api/README.md

 - configure the `config.php` file with the requested parameters

 - Configure the database's models in `models.json`
-    - the main use it will be automatically created with *admin* as username andpassword
+    - the main use it will be automatically created with *admin* as username and password

 - launch `install.php` from the browser